Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Source: fashiondesignersmath.weebly.com

-basic patterns start with rectangles, circles, and triangles that are mmanipulatedto create garment pieces. -
+- Geometric shapes basic patterns start with rectangles, circles, and triangles that are mmanipulatedto create garment pieces.

-crucial ffor creatingproper fit and structure in garments. -
+- Angles and lines crucial ffor creatingproper fit and structure in garments.

-most garments rely on bilateral symmetry, though asymmetrical designs require careful mathematical planning. -
+- Symmetry most garments rely on bilateral symmetry, though asymmetrical designs require careful mathematical planning.

 Measurement and proportion